How Does The Heatwave In England Compare To Summer In Australia?

 I know Australians would laugh at the idea of a heatwave being in the high 20s if not reaching 30C, but how does the heatwave in England compare to Summer in Australia?

-Seeing as I’ve lived in Australia for 7 years, and I’ve just been travelling to some super hot countries in the last six months like India and Maldives, how have I found the heat in the UK since I returned a month ago?
+Seeing as I’ve lived in Australia for eight years, and I’ve just been travelling to some super hot countries in the last six months like India and Maldives, how have I found the heat in the UK since I returned a month ago?

 Appreciating the countryside at Stanmer Park, Brighton

 In England, I’ll be in a tee and shorts whilst in Australia I’d probably have a coat on.
-I’m not sure why this is and it’s nothing to do with acclimatizing, it’s probably to do with a combination of things like humidity, sea air etc.
+I’m not sure why this is and it’s nothing to do with acclimatising, it’s probably to do with a combination of things like humidity, sea air etc.

-At least we have a good British pub garden to sit in
+At least we have a good British pub garden to sit in.

 One of the biggest things I’ve noticed since I got back to England is the lack of aircon.
-People might laugh at the fact that the Brits find it hot with temps in the high 20s but when there’s literally no aircon anywhere except in Marks&Spencer, you really notice the difference fast.
+People might laugh at the fact that the Brits find it hot with temps in the high 20s but when there’s literally no aircon anywhere except in somewhere like Marks&Spencer, you really notice the difference fast.

 On Brighton beach, UK